remake/remake-cli/site-src/data-attributes-api.md

 </div>
 ```

-The above objects will be merged into a single object (i.e. `{}`) because Remake doesn't know what else to do.
+The above, for example, is converted into `{}`.

-However, if you give the nested data a key name, it'll use that key to nest itself in its parent object.
+However, if you give the nested element a key name with the `data-o-key` attribute, it'll use that key to nest itself inside the parent object.

 ```html
 <div data-o-type="object">